Chevrolet Turbo Titan III

 The Chevrolet Turbo Titan III was a gas turbine-powered concept cabover heavy truck designed and built as a working prototype by General Motors in 1965.
-It was accompanied by a matching custom trailer built in stainless steel; the Turbo Titan III was first shown to the public at the 1965 session of the 1964 New York World's Fair.
+It was accompanied by a matching custom trailer built in stainless steel; the Turbo Titan III was first shown to the public during the 1965 season of the 1964 New York World's Fair.

 History

 GM designed and built prototype trucks in the 1950s using the same gas turbine engines as the ones used in its Firebird concept sports cars, including the Turbo Titan I (GT-304 turbine, also fitted to Firebird II) and II (GT-305, Firebird III).

 Rival Ford had built a similar turbine-powered Big Red concept truck, first shown at the 1964 New York World's Fair.
 The dual-turbine GM Bison was also exhibited at the 1964 World's Fair; under most operating conditions, the Bison would drive on its GT-309 turbine engine, using the auxiliary 700 hp turbine as needed for loads, grades, or acceleration.

 Reportedly, the Turbo Titan III prototype was destroyed in the late 1960s.